MaciejGL/shaper/docs/google-login-guide.md

 - Ensuring you're selecting the same Google account each time
 - Checking that you haven't revoked Hypro's access in your Google Account settings
 - Contact support if the issue persists

+### **Q: Why am I redirected to Google's website?**

+A: This is the standard and most secure OAuth flow.
+You're briefly taken to Google's secure servers for authentication, then redirected back to Hypro.
+This ensures your Google credentials are never shared with third parties.

 ## Troubleshooting